-Irretrievable breakdown of the marriage and living separate and apart for 180 days prior to filing are the only grounds for dissolution of marriage in Montana.
+Irretrievable breakdown of the marriage and living separate and apart for 180 days prior to filing are the only grounds for dissolution of marriage in Montana divorce law.

 The following factors must be met to satisfy the grounds for dissolution of marriage:

 - irretrievable breakdown of the marriage and serious marital discord that adversely affects the attitude of both spouses towards the marriage

 - living separate and apart for 180 days prior to filing.